Flinn Foundation Press Room

 - a generous stipend for room, board, books, supplies, and incidental campus expenses;

-- a three-week, all-expenses paid summer seminar in Central Europe after the freshman year;
+- a three-week, all-expenses paid summer seminar in China after the freshman year;

 - additional support for at least one more international study-travel experience and further professional development;